 Direct Public Access

-David maintains a long-standing interest in China.
-On his most recent visit he took part in seminars led by Chinese universities and prosecutors on improving defendants’ rights, lectured to Chinese students on English criminal law and established links with Chinese criminal defence lawyers.
+- David maintains a long-standing interest in China.
+He has participated in seminars led by Chinese universities and prosecutors on improving defendants’ rights, lectured to Chinese students on English criminal law and established links with Chinese criminal defence lawyers.
 He has written chapters and articles about English law (both in English and Chinese) for publications in mainland China.

 - Criminal Bar Association.